 These details impact what evidence is admissible against you in court and whether the officers followed the procedure they were supposed to follow.
 If they didn’t do everything correctly the case should be dismissed, it can be won at trial, or should be significantly reduced.

-Denver criminal defense attorneys Jason Savela and Ryan Dawson look at these details in every case they defend because they understand the difference these details can make in protecting your rights and getting your case dismissed.
+Denver criminal defense attorney Jason Savela looks at these details in every case they defend because they understand the difference these details can make in protecting your rights and getting your case dismissed.